CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

 If you find that one of the existing public Apps, e.g. our Featured Apps, are useful but are missing some key packages you can take the next step of building a new container from our featured images.

-It is **strongly recommended** if you're using common IDE like RStudio, Jupyter Lab, VS Code, Remote Desktops, or web-based applications like Shiny, Flask, or Streamlit that you use one of our featured Docker images, or at least take a look at our public Dockerfiles on [GitHub](https://github.com/cyverse-vice) to ensure compatibility of your new Container with the Discovery Environment.

 ??? question "Why use our Featured Images"